semaphoreci/docs/go-continuous-integration_5c5484f42c7d3a66e32dea74.md

 The contents of the `.semaphore/semaphore.yml` file are as follows:

+The contents of `webServer.go`, which is a Go implementation of a web server are as follows:

 The contents of `webServer_test.go`, which is the Go test package used in the Go project are as follows:

 ## Explaining the sample project

-Now, it is time to explain what each `block` does.
+Now, it is time to explain what each `block` of the `.semaphore/semaphore.yml` file does.

 ### See also